We're providing some information about granulation because we've received a few inquiries about this subject.

-We have started shipping to our customers honey from a shipment we received in March from New Zealand.
+We've started shipping honey to our customers from a shipment we received in March from New Zealand.
 This honey was from the same batch as our previous shipment, but we found that it is a bit courser in granulation than we have experienced in the past.
 Manuka honey naturally will granulate or "set" after packing.
-It must be heated up to enable it to be decanted from the storage drums and packed in the jars.
 Almost all honeys granulate to some degree since in liquid form they are supersaturated solutions.
 Manuka honey is prone to courser granulation due to the ratio of glucose to fructose sugars naturally occurring in the honey.

 Many manuka honey packers put the honey through a process called "creaming", which is a controlled way to allow the honey to "set" with a very fine granular structure.
 To “cream” honey you have to introduce a "starter" honey with a finer granular structure.
 When you do this it changes the product slightly.
 We have experimented with some creaming, and some raw (completely unprocessed) honey.
 On balance, we had gotten better feedback on the raw honey, and had determined we would stick with only packing in this form.
 However, this shipment, which came from the same batch as our earlier shipments, is tending to granulate a bit courser as it sets.
 We are researching and working through the differences in how the honey "sets up" after packing.
 This may be temperature related and have to do with the time of year & other transportation factors.